radiant-rstats/radiant.model/cran-comments.md

 ## Test environments

+* local OS X install, R 3.6.3
+* local Windows install, R 3.6.2
+* ubuntu "trusty" (on travis-ci), R release and devel
+* win-builder
+* rhub

+## R CMD check results

+There were no ERRORs or WARNINGs.
+There was one NOTE related to the size of the app/ directory.
+This is mostly due to screenshot used in the documentation.
+If this is problematic, please let me know and I'll try for a work-around.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
+In this version I have fixed several bugs and added several new features (see NEWS.md for details).

+## Test environments

 * local OS X install, R 3.6.1
 * local Windows install, R 3.6.1
 * ubuntu "trusty" (on travis-ci), R release and devel